intermine/im-docs/docs/support/upgrade.rst

    * `SO` source's location has been updated to be: `<property name="src.data.file" location="so.obo" />`
    * `Protein2ipr` source has a new attribute: `<property name="osAlias" value="os.production"/>`
+   * `intermine-items-xml-file` isn't a valid value for "type" anymore.
+Use the project name instead.

+4. If your data source has a post-process, you'll have to add that dependency manually.
+We couldn't figure out a way to do that via the upgrade script.
+5. Previously the data model was merged for all sources then validated.
+Since each source is in its own JAR now, the data model for each data source is self-contained.
+Therefore if you reference a class in your data parser, it must be present it that source's additions file.

 Please see :doc:`Gradle docs </system-requirements/software/gradle>` for details on Gradle and Gradle commands.